I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdeviceallocandquerystring.md

 ## -remarks
-The <b>WdfUsbTargetDeviceAllocAndQueryString</b> method, which your driver only needs to call once to obtain a string descriptor, is an alternative to the <a href="wdf.wdfusbtargetdevicequerystring">WdfUsbTargetDeviceQueryString</a> method, which must be called twice to obtain a string.
+The <b>WdfUsbTargetDeviceAllocAndQueryString</b> method, which your driver only needs to call once to obtain a string descriptor, is an alternative to the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicequerystring.md">WdfUsbTargetDeviceQueryString</a> method, which must be called twice to obtain a string.

 The method locates the specified USB string descriptor, copies the Unicode string from the descriptor into a memory object, and returns a handle to the memory object.

-After calling <b>WdfUsbTargetDeviceAllocAndQueryString</b>, your driver can pass the <i>StringMemory</i> handle to <a href="wdf.wdfmemorygetbuffer">WdfMemoryGetBuffer</a> to access the contents of the memory object.
+After calling <b>WdfUsbTargetDeviceAllocAndQueryString</b>, your driver can pass the <i>StringMemory</i> handle to <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a> to access the contents of the memory object.

 For more information about USB string descriptors, see the USB specification.

-For more information about the <b>WdfUsbTargetDeviceAllocAndQueryString</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.
+For more information about the <b>WdfUsbTargetDeviceAllocAndQueryString</b> method and USB I/O targets, see <a href="https://msdn.microsoft.com/195c0f4b-7f33-428a-8de7-32643ad854c6">USB I/O Targets</a>.

 The following code example calls <b>WdfUsbTargetDeviceAllocAndQueryString</b> to obtain a manufacturer's name string, in USA English (0x0409), from a USB device descriptor.
 (The driver previously stored the descriptor in driver-defined context space.)